Frequently Asked Submission Questions

 Not at all.
 While it helps if your game fits nicely into one of our slots, it’s not absolutely necessary.
 Most successful games will fit into a single slot, but you can take more than one or only a short slot.

 Two hour games are quite common.
-Clearly two of them fit nicely into a four hour slot.
-We try to pack slots, again to maximize player options.
+We may even fit two of them fit into a four hour slot, again to maximise player options.

 Games that are even longer must span more than one slot.
 Continuum will schedule a strong game across more than one slot.
 However, if a game spans two slots, it means that game must compete for players with other games.
 We will be scheduling great games opposite each other.
 That means players must choose between playing in a multislot game or in two (or more) single slot games.
 It takes a special game and special writers to meet that challenge.
 We want the games at the con to be a success, able to attract the number of players they need.
 It’s why we’re encouraging games that fit into a single slot.

 There are a number of spaces in the various buildings.
-We can typically guarantee one function space room per game.
-If you need more than that, we may be able to make it work, depending on the size of your game.
+We can guarantee one function space room per game.
+If you need more than that, we may well be able to make it work, depending on the size of your game, and also provide outdoor space (although the vagaries of the weather mean that you have to be able to run it indoors, if necessary).
 This does limit us, but we encourage GMs to think creatively, as we know you can.
 We will be putting up a guide to the spaces as soon as we get it from the Uni.

 We also need to know what special spatial needs you may have beyond enough room for your players.
 This includes things like a need for high ceilings, making sure that any delicate furniture is out of the way, the desire for a small secondary room for side activities, or specific traffic flow demands.
 We’ll do what we can to give you a workable space.
 It may not be physically possible to give you the ideal space, but we’ll do our best.